openhwgroup/programs/cores/cv32e40p/user_manual/source/pulp_hw_loop.rst

 -  No coditional branch instructions allowed in the HWLoop body.
    An illegal exception is raised otherwise.

--  No privileged instructions (mret, ecall, wfi) allowed in the HWLoop body, except for ebreak.
+-  No privileged instructions (mret, dret, ecall, wfi) allowed in the HWLoop body, except for ebreak.
    An illegal exception is raised otherwise.

 -  No memory ordering instructions (fence, fence.i) allowed in the HWLoop body.